stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 When asking the `Application` to authenticate an API authentication request, the return type of a successful authentication request will vary based on the request headers.
 This includes:

 1. `ApiAuthenticationResult` - Authorization header is present, with the `Basic` method and the base64 encoded API_KEY_ID:API_KEY_SECRET.
-2. `TokenOauthAuthenticationResult` - HTTP Method is `POST`.
+2. `AccessTokenResult` - HTTP Method is `POST`.
 Authorization header is present, with the `Basic` method and the base64 encoded API_KEY_ID:API_KEY_SECRET.
 As part of the query or body of the request, the 'grant_type' is specified as 'client_credentials'.
 Content-type is set to `x-www-form-urlencoded`.
 3. `OauthAuthenticationResult` - Authorization header is present, with the `Bearer` method and the OAuth 2.0 Access Token retrieved from the Stormpath SDK in a previous request.

 <!-- add grant type to #2 -->